craig-day/fetch-build-from-gcb/README.md

 the job with the `if` condition found in the appropriate example below.**

 - `digest` The SHA256 docker digest of the image.
+- `sha` The git SHA associated with the image if available.

 ## Usage